metzbot/library/README.md

 # library

+basic library applet for storing data on books

 to do:

-toggle read status button
-touchevent closing modal
-sort buttons on table headers
+make sort buttons on table headers flip direction of sort